Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 [1.]
 User data's : User data is often messy and ambiguous, The Specialized MLP will do the job for shaping the necessary Weight to complement for the Ambiguous noisy pattern, AWE MLP is highly robust to noise, proven in synthetic Environment such as scikit-learn Make-Classification scarce and Noisy Input robustness during generalization test. making it a great fit for messy, Scarce data.

 [2.]
-Small Dataset's : We often don't have enough Dataset to train a Transformer Model, Thats Why IntegratedPipeline Offers a Highly optimized Transformer that supports scarce dataset processing, Using Alpha-Based computing as a Warm-up for training, it provides a direct Boost for the transformer to be efficient in scarce-data Environment.
+Small Dataset's : We often don't have enough Dataset to train a Transformer Model, Thats Why IntegratedPipeline Offers a Highly optimized Transformer that supports scarce dataset processing, Using Alpha-Based computing as a Warm-up for training, it provides a direct Boost for the transformer to be efficient during training in scarce-data Environment.

 [3.]
-Non-Representative data (Undersampled) : IntegratedPipeline Support's Large ambiguous data that come's from file with format such as CSV Format to extract title's and label's necessary to create automatic Dataset for Later Training from the given data's, making it optimized for specific task's and easier dataset creation with lower overfitting rate for reliability.
+Non-Representative data (Undersampled) : IntegratedPipeline Support's ambiguous data that come's from file with format such as CSV Format to extract title's and label's necessary to create automatic Dataset for Later use in Training, making it optimized for specific task's and easier dataset creation with lower overfitting rate for reliability.

 [=] Architectural-Overview
 <img width="1600" height="860" alt="WhatsApp Image 2026-05-09 at 16 13 41" src="https://github.com/user-attachments/assets/580722aa-bbd8-4148-a425-4bff01c06c47" />